 Grants receivable are recorded at net realizable value consisting of the carrying amount less an allowance for uncollectible.
 The allowance, if any, is established based on factors such as historical experience and the age of the account balances.
-Grants receivable as of December 31, 2020, are fully collectible, therefore, no allowance for uncollectible accounts has been recorded.
+There were no grants receivable as of December 31, 2021.